plone/plone.testing/README.txt

 Writing tests
 =============

-Tests are usually written in one of two ways: As methods on a class, sometimes known as "Python tests" or "JUnit-style tests"; or using doctest syntax.
+Tests are usually written in one of two ways: As methods on a class that derives from ``unittest.TestCase`` (this is sometimes known as "Python tests" or "JUnit-style tests"); or using doctest syntax.

 You should realise that although the relevant frameworks (``unittest``, ``unittest2`` and ``doctest``) often talk about unit testing, these tools are